aaleta/aaleta.github.io/_pages/resources.md

 layout: page
 permalink: /resources/
 title: Resources
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Some codes and notes that may be useful for others.
 nav: true
 nav_order: 4
 ---